 “We’re looking at ways to achieve higher regulatory compliance.”

-Having clarity of what you set out to achieve will help you remain focused.
+Having clarity about what you set out to achieve will help you remain focused.

 Data discovery step #2: Data preparation